 It was inevitable really.
-It was inevitable because of one enduring aspect of my life...travel and being being out of doors whenever possible.
+It was inevitable because of an enduring aspect of my life...travel and being out of doors whenever possible.
 It was in the cards that I would find artistic purpose through landscape painting.

 But it's not just a pretty picture that I'm after.
 My travels always leave me curious about all the available land that exists out there with the sand, sage, snakes and such; land with little evidence of human activity.
 The minute I leave the big city I find myself once again compelled to paint those great empty places which say so much to me about where I stand in the scheme of things.